isc2hawaiichapter/ctf/docs/introduction.md

 Please do not be alarmed as these challenges are not available until you have solved a pre-requisite challenge.

 If you get stuck on a challenge, don't spend too much time on it and move onto another challenge to come back to it later.

+### Live Challenges

+In this CTF environment, there are ***live challenges*** that require you to open a ticket in the respective Discord server and post your responses from there.

+***Note: The ticketing system isn't meant to be used to ask for help or hints.
+Please use the respective #help channel in the Discord server to ask for help.
+CTF Staff will not hold your hands in solving any challenges***

 ### Flags